-Only an interested party, that is a person whose interest is directly involved in a decision, can lodge the appeal.
+Only the student whose interest is directly involved in a decision, can lodge the appeal.
 The appeal has to be lodged within six weeks of the announcement of the disputed decision.
 If the appeal concerns a decision that was not made on time, it must be submitted within a reasonable period of time.

-The appeal should be submitted in writing to the CBE-EUR, for the attention of the Secretary of this Board or it can be submitted online by the EUR Legal Protection Facility.
-For further information check http://www.eur.nl/english/essc/legal position/objections and appeals/ or the Student Information Leaflet "Submitting an appeal with the Examinations Appeals Board" (available at the ESSC (Hall E-Building).
+The appeal should be submitted at legal.protection@eur.nl to the attention of the CBE-EUR.
+For further information check the EUR website: objections and appeals or the Student Information Leaflet "Submitting an appeal with the Examinations Appeals Board" (available at the ESSC (Hall E-Building).